 Cars and power tools allow us to be more productive with our time, but used recklessly can kill.

-And credit can help you to reach your financial goals, but abused can cause you to lose your car, home, and in some cases even your family.
+And credit can help you to reach your financial goals, but abuse can cause you to lose your car, home, and in some cases even your family.

 Credit is a tool, a means to an end.

-Without it, business would not be able to expand and grow, much less get started.
+Without it, businesses would not be able to expand and grow, much less get started.